Aug. 16: Fall 2021 Protocols

 Understanding This Dashboard:

-- COVID-19 cases reported on this dashboard include faculty, staff and students who interact on the Reynolda Campus and have known positive, laboratory-verified test results reported to the university.
+- COVID-19 cases reported on this dashboard include faculty, staff and students who are interacting on the Reynolda Campus and have known positive, laboratory-verified test results reported to the university.
+It does not include pre-arrival testing.
 Affiliate employees are included in the faculty/staff totals.

 - The dashboard will be updated each weekday.